Gunpowder Plot: the league of gentlemen

 This letter (SP 14/16/23), along with many of the key documents of the plot, can be found in the State Papers at The National Archives.
-Some, like the confession of Guy Fawkes of 9 November 1605 with its faint signature (SP 14/216/54), can be viewed in our image library showcase.
-The relevant volumes of State Papers are available online in calendar form on the website of the Institute of Historical Research.
+Some, like the confession of Guy Fawkes of 9 November 1605 with its faint signature (SP 14/216/54), can be viewed in our image library.
+The relevant volumes of State Papers are available online in calendar form on the Institute of Historical Research‘s website.

 Who was really responsible?